 Person Male Born 13/2/1728 Died 16/10/1793

 Pioneer anatomist and surgeon.
 Born in East Kilbride, Scotland.
-After an unremarkable childhood, he journeyed south to London to work as a dissector for his brother William, a teacher of anatomy.
+He left school at the age of 13 and after an unremarkable childhood, journeyed south to London to work as a dissector for his brother William, a teacher of anatomy.
 He studied surgery at Chelsea and St. Bartholomew's Hospital.

 Londonist has mapped John Hunter's London, showing not just the memorials but all the important locations in his life.
 And the Library Time Machine has pictures and information about his house in Earl's Court.